fairvotereform/rcv_cruncher/README.md

 **total_posttally_exhausted_by_rank_limit** - The number of ballots that exhausted after the first round.
 Only applied to contest with a restrictive rank limit.
 The count towards this category ballots must either use all ranks OR at least use the last ranking.

+**total_posttally_exhausted_by_rank_limit_fully_ranked** - Subset of **total_posttally_exhausted_by_rank_limit** which ranked all candidates or used all rankings validly.

+**total_posttally_exhausted_by_rank_limit_partially_ranked** - Subset of **total_posttally_exhausted_by_rank_limit** which used the final ranking on a rank restricted ballot.

 **total_posttally_exhausted_by_abstention** - The number of ballots that exhausted after the first round which do not fall into the categories above.

+### Parser Functions

+**burlington2006** - parser specific to 2006 Burlington election.
+Tab-separated file, one ballot per row.
+Candidate coded rank information starts in the 4th column.
+    * Arguments:
+      * cvr_path - Path to cvr file.
+Function will look for a file called 'candidate_codes.csv' in the same directory with one column named 'code' and one named 'candidate'.

+**rank_column** - Use for csv file.
+One ballot per row, with ranking columns appearing in order and named with the word "rank" (e.x. "rank1", "rank2", etc).
+All other columns are stored as additional ballot information.
+Include a column 'weight' for weighted ballots.
+    * Arguments:
+      * cvr_path - Path to cvr file.
+Function will look for a file called 'candidate_codes.csv' in the same directory with one column named 'code' and one named 'candidate'.

+**candidate_column** - Use for csv file.
+One ballot per row, with candidate names appearing as column headers.
+Integers fill cells under candidate headers indicating marked rank position of column candidate on row *i* ballot.
+All other columns are stored as additional ballot information.
+Include a column 'weight' for weighted ballots.
+    * Expected files:
+      * cvr.csv - record of all ballot marks.
+      * candidate_codes.csv - Two column file, one named 'candidate' and one named 'code'.
+If no candidate codes are used, then these two columns should be identical.
+Column names listed in this file are used to determine which columns in the csr.csv are candidate rank columns.
+    * Arguments:
+      * cvr_path - Path to cvr directory.
+Function will look for a file called 'candidate_codes.csv' in the same directory with one column named 'code' and one named 'candidate'.

+**dominion5_2** - Use for parsing the collection of files generated from a Dominion election system.
+Version 5.2.
+    * Expected files:
+      * ContestManifest.json
+      * CandidateManifest.json
+      * PrecinctPortionManifest.json
+      * BallotTypeManifest.json
+      * CountingGroupManifest.json
+      * CvrExport.json
+    * Arguments:
+      * cvr_path - Path to cvr directory.
+      * office - Name of the office listed in ContestManifest.json for which ballots will be parsed.

+**dominion5_4** - Use for parsing the collection of files generated from a Dominion election system.
+Version 5.4.
+    * Expected files:
+      * ContestManifest.json
+      * CandidateManifest.json
+      * PrecinctPortionManifest.json
+      * PrecinctManifest.json (optional)
+      * BallotTypeManifest.json
+      * CountingGroupManifest.json
+      * BallotTypeContestManifest.json
+      * CvrExport.json
+    * Arguments:
+      * cvr_path - Path to cvr directory.
+      * office - Name of the office listed in ContestManifest.json for which ballots will be parsed.

+**dominion5_10** - Use for parsing the collection of files generated from a Dominion election system.
+Version 5.10.
+    * Expected files:
+      * ContestManifest.json
+      * CandidateManifest.json
+      * PrecinctPortionManifest.json
+      * PrecinctManifest.json (optional)
+      * BallotTypeManifest.json
+      * CountingGroupManifest.json
+      * BallotTypeContestManifest.json
+      * TabulatorManifest.json
+      * DistrictManifest.json
+      * DistrictTypeManifest.json
+      * DistrictPrecinctPortionManifest.json
+      * CvrExport*.json (1 or more)
+    * Arguments:
+      * cvr_path - Path to cvr directory.
+      * office - Name of the office listed in ContestManifest.json for which ballots will be parsed.

+**optech1** - Format used in most Bay Area elections until switch over to Dominion systems.
+    * Expects:
+      * 1 ballot image file (pattern: '*allot*.txt')
+      * 1 master lookup file (pattern: '*aster*.txt')
+    * Arguments:
+      * cvr_path - Path to cvr directory.
+      * office - Name of the office listed in master lookup under CONTEST field for which ballots will be parsed.

+**optech2** - Format used in earlist San Francisco elections (~2004).
+    * Expects:
+      * 1 ballot image file (pattern: '*allot*.txt')
+      * 1 cntl file (pattern: '*ntl*.txt')
+    * Arguments:
+      * cvr_path - Path to cvr directory.

+**choice_pro_plus** - Choice Pro Plus format.
+Used in Cambridge elections.
+    * Expects:
+      * 1 .chp file
+    * Arguments:
+      * cvr_path - Path to cvr directory.